 Welcome to Junior 2's Class Learning Page!

 As you know, we love reading and really value how important - and fun - it is.
-I would like you to read every day for at least 20 minutes.
+I would like you to read at least 5 days a week for at least 20 minutes.
+Please record your reading in the reading record at the front of the homework book and each entry needs to be signed by an adult.
+There will be questions on the learning letter which mirror what the children have been learning in class and will support reading at home.
 Try to ensure the texts you read are appropriately challenging so you can explore new, interesting vocabulary and discuss the characters and themes.
 In class, the children said they most enjoy the discussion part of reading lessons and this 'home learning' time offers the family a fantastic opportunity to get immersed in a book together.
 It's important to read a broad range of texts and these could include…school books, newspapers, favourite annuals, comics, games instructions, recipes, emails and the reading comprehension tasks that were sent home.
-Typically, at school, we would have FIVE 15 - 20 minute reading sessions in a morning (ERIC) and 30 minutes comprehension time every day.
-This is a perfect opportunity to boost those reading skills.
-Any reading that you do all counts towards your 60 minutes each day.
-On the home learning page, there is a link to 6 free online classic texts for you to read if you need more challenging texts.
-The texts include:1.
-Alice in Wonderland 2.
-Wind in the Willows 3.
-The Railway Children 4.
-The Jungle Book 5.
-Peter Pan and 6.
-Black Beauty.
-There is also a link to some free audio book resources so you can listen to stories as a family.

 Each week the children will also be asked to learn at least 10 spellings.
 The children are expected to learn the meaning of these words and write sentences where the words have been appropriately used.
 All homework needs to be presented to a high standard and reflect the children's pride in their learning.
 Joined handwriting and correct letter formation should be encouraged, also.

 Homework project topics will also be set each half term but will be decided by the children and a letter will sent out to share the topic theme in addition to project ideas.